dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0601.md

 Figure 6-6.
 Train from San Francisco to DC

 It's obviously more efficient to fly from San Francisco to DC.
-This way, you don't have to pass through every state—you simply fly over them (Figure 6-7).
+This way, you don't have to pass through every state — you simply fly over them (Figure 6-7).

 Figure 6-7.
 Flight from San Francisco to DC